7 Best PA Speakers (May 2023)

 • Versatile - good for either FOH or stage monitors

 Note that there have been instances of it being erroneously listed by some retailers as having a 3-channel mixer.
-It has two XLR/Line inputs with only one being capable of being used as an input for Mic level signals.
+It has two XLR/Line inputs, with only one being capable of being used as an input for Mic-level signals.

-If you're looking for a compact but capable speaker with multiple uses like mains, monitors or instrument amplification, the QSC CP12 is a good, versatile choice.
-I personally recommend these for small to medium venues that need a clear sounding speaker with good headroom and can handle more aggressive styles of vocals.
+If you're looking for a compact but capable speaker with multiple uses like mains, monitors, or instrument amplification, the QSC CP12 is a good, versatile choice.

 Specifications